| |

 abound of India's growing presence as a global player.

-Much has been written about the country's success in
+Much has been written about the country's success

-expansion, through new investments and acquisitions,
+the global expansion, through new investments and

-of India's corporations and business groups.
-But till
+acquisitions, of India's corporations and business

-recently there has been one disappointing indicator:
+groups.
+But till recently there has been one disappointing

-launched a decade-and-a-half ago.
+reform launched a decade-and-a-half ago.

 Liberalisation was expected to boost commodity exports

 in two principal ways, among many.
-First, exposure to
+First, exposure

-was expected to restructure economic activity in ways
+liberalisation was expected to restructure economic

-by domestic firms of goods in which India had a competitive
+in total production by domestic firms of goods in

-produced would be delivered through technologies and
+be delivered through technologies and processes that

-processes that were internationally competitive.
-Second,
+were internationally competitive.
+Second, international

-one more hub for manufactured exports by international
+hub for manufactured exports by international firms.

-argued, so long as we were more open.
+so long as we were more open.
 But with a decade-and-a-half

 of continuous liberalisation behind us, these expectations